 When I move the image into Photoshop, I use layers, selecting, and a number of different kinds of masks.
 I use Nik Software and recommend them highly.
 They are also available for Lightroom.
 I love using Nik Software tools, primarily Color Efex Pro and Silver Efex Pro.
 Both of these programs are very easy and intuitive, and allows for the photographer to work visually and aesthetically - just the way I like!
 Nik has video tutorials online and you could literally watch an hour of those and get in there and start playing.

 You don't have to go back to school or spend really any money to learn image developing.
 Go to Youtube and do a search and there's a TON of free tutorials for Lightroom, Photoshop, NIK, and every other software.
 Watch some of those and get started!
 Terry White is a good instructor with endless hours of help to assist you.
+I also like PHLEARN - they often have some fun and interesting techniques to learn.
 There's many many more.